hpreston/haciendo_aio/README.md

 * [Docker Hub](https://hub.docker.com) - You will need a free account with Docker Hub.
 * [Cisco Tropo](https://tropo.com) - You will need a free account with Tropo.
   * Your account needs to be enabled for **sending** SMS Messages.
 You can request this by sending an email to [support@tropo.com](mailto:support@tropo.com).
 This can take 1-2 business days so be sure to send this email in advance of completing the lab.
+* [Yandex Translate API](https://api.yandex.com/translate/) - You will need an account and free API key for the Yandex Service
+    * Go to [https://api.yandex.com/translate/](https://api.yandex.com/translate/) and click to get a "Free API Key".
+    * Sign-up and copy your key to a text file to keep handy
+    * Keys can be found after sign-up at [https://tech.yandex.com/keys/](https://tech.yandex.com/keys/)

 ### Software Installed on Workstation